gstroup/apimocker/README.md

 ## Versions
 #### 0.5.0
 Fixed an issue causing httpStatus to be ignored.
 Thanks @aleofreddi !
-Add support for proxy intercept functin.
+Add support for proxy intercept function.
 Thanks @pgraham !
 Switch to work on Node > 4.0.0.
 #### 0.4.16
 Fix to return 404 instead of 500, when no mockFile is found.
 Thanks @aburmeis !